adjl/mastermind/README.md

 You will then be asked to enter your name and, when playing as the codemaker, your secret pattern.

-To enter a guess, just type in the first character of each colour (e.g. 'rgby' for 'red green blue yellow').
+To enter a secret pattern or guess, just type in the first character of each colour (e.g. 'rgby' for 'red green blue yellow').

 When playing as the codebreaker, you can save by pressing Ctrl-D. Enter the save file name when prompted.
 If the save file already exists, you will be